 Making the Pieces Fit Through Cooperative Efforts

 As public funds diminish and competition for existing local tax dollars increases, many emergency services organizations are looking at alternatives.
 Often, a viable option is to engage in cooperative service with neighboring agencies.
 This informative presentation will use examples and tools to assist in answering questions such as: Why cooperative service?
 What are the options?
 What are the short and long-term benefits?
 What are the risks?
 Where would savings most likely occur?
 Are the savings significant?
 And will the efforts provide enhanced services, capabilities, and safety for your communities and personnel?

 Managing the New Reality

-This session concentrates on the value of behavioral documentation and how it can be of big assistance in helping a supervisor get the most out of his or her subordinates.
+This session concentrates on the value of behavioral documentation and how it can assist a supervisor in achieving the most out of his or her subordinates.
 We discuss why it is important to document performance, the internal biases supervisors must be aware of when observing and documenting performance, and how understanding those biases can make the documentation more beneficial.
 This will also include a discussion about how to write behavioral documentation in a way that will give a supervisor support for performance appraisal ratings, discipline, and positive reinforcement, as well as giving them the best chance to get the performance desired from their subordinates.

 Inclusive Leadership/Implicit Bias

 This discussion involves how leaders can recognize and identify the implicit and explicit biases within themselves that may prevent them from assessing their personnel in an accurate way.
 A pitfall of these biases is that they may prevent leaders from including people who are different than themselves from appropriate inclusion in work activities and career development.
 All people have unique biases that come from their individual surroundings and upbringing from the day they were born.
 We will show how to identify personal biases and remove them from your personnel assessments using a method we call Directed Thought.